Ddafnoudis/Automate_email/README.md

 Automate_email

 # Objective
-Create an script where a specific and defined email will be send to recipients for a specific period.
+Create a script where a specific and defined email will be send to recipients for a specific period.

 # General Requirements
 ### How to find the HOST name and the PORT number?